 Creating a print ready design is an intricate process.
 The positioning and layout of the artwork needs to be very accurate before going to print.
 It is always advisable to have a professional size up your cover to ensure a professional finish.
 When laying out a design, I require the correct measurements that you have agreed with your printer or publisher.
 If your sizing is revised at any time, let me know as soon as you can, and I will make those revisions.
 The earlier that I have your measurements finalized and agreed upon the better.
 In a perfect scenario, you would contact me initially with the sizing already decided, but I know that this is often not the case, and sizing is often finalized later on in the designing process.

 Book cover bleed…What is it?

-Bleed is an important part of your print ready book cover design.
+As a professional designer, beed is an important aspect of your print ready book cover design.
 All artwork that is formatted for print requires bleed.
-This is a .25″ area around the edge of the design (purple area in example image) .
+This is a .25″ area around the edge of the design.
 Bleed ensures that when the book is printed and cropped, the cutting blade isn’t too close to where the design ends.
-The blade isn’t 100% accurate, so you could end up with a white band around the edge of your book if the extra bleed wasn’t there.
+This isn’t something that you need to worry about, but it is good to know what a designer is talking about if bleed is mentioned.

 What happens when you contact me